AI Visibility Report for “airlineancillariesrevenuebreakdown”

 Key Takeaways for This Prompt

-Global airline ancillary revenue reached a record $148.4 billion in 2024, representing significant growth and industry transformation.
+Global airline ancillary revenue reached approximately $148-150 billion in 2024, representing significant growth from previous years.

 Share Report